dailymotion/hands-on-diagnosing-golang-apps/step-2/README.md

 ![pprof Graph View](pprof-graph.png)

 The default view is the **Graph** view, but I think that the **Flame Graph** view is easier to understand.
-You can switch view by using the `View` dropdown on the top left of the UI, and select `Flame Graph` - or go to <http://localhost:9000/ui/flamegraph> directly.
+You can select a different view by using the `View` dropdown on the top left of the UI, and select `Flame Graph` - or go to <http://localhost:9000/ui/flamegraph> directly.

 ![pprof Flame Graph View](pprof-flame-graph.png)

-We can clearly see that most of the CPU time is spent in `doSomeBusinessLogic` function, and more specifically in the `eatCPU` function.
+We can clearly see that most of the CPU time is spent in the `doSomeBusinessLogic` function, and more specifically in the `eatCPU` function.
 Well, given the name of the function, I guess it's working pretty well ;-)

 We can see that it's doing some time-related operations.
 If we now select the `Source` view - or go to <http://localhost:9000/ui/source> - we can see the affected source code directly, and if we search for the `eatCPU` func: